isomerpages/sportsg-safesport/_faq/Respondent's Guide to Hearings.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p></p>
-<p>The measures/sanctions imposed by the Disciplinary Committee remain in
+<p>The measures/sanctions imposed by the independent Disciplinary Committee
-place pending the outcome of the Appeal.</p>
+remain in place pending the outcome of the Appeal.</p>
 <p></p>
 </div>
 </details>